 In 1942 the BBC was looking for women to replace male broadcasters who had been conscripted and she was recruited as a continuity announcer for the Overseas and Forces programmes, becoming a “Forces Favourite” and receiving numerous letters from soldiers on active service, to all of whom she replied.

-Mary Malcolm became one of Britain’s most famous faces in the 1950s when she was chosen to be one of the trio of BBC Television announcers who told viewers about forthcoming programmes and filled in gaps between programmes, which were all broadcast live.
+Mary Malcolm became one of Britain’s most famous faces in the 1950s when she was chosen in 1948 to be one of the trio of BBC Television announcers who told viewers about forthcoming programmes and filled in gaps between programmes, which were all broadcast live.
 When there was a breakdown we had to apologise and tell viewers that efforts were being made to rectify the fault.
 There were little films shown to fill gaps, of a potter at his wheel, horses ploughing a field and a kitten playing with wool.
+On one occasion the interruption went on so long that Mary suggested everyone might make themselves a cup of tea.

 At the beginning the BBC provided an allowance for a single dress per year and Mary had to provide everything else, including makeup, and clothes suitable for the type of programme she was announcing.
 The official BBC edict called for an evening gown simple or elaborate according to whether the programmes are straightforward or of specially grand moment.
 It would not be the thing to have a woman announcer introducing a Sunday religious programme in a ravishing gown, nor would it do to have a gala variety show introduced by a woman wearing a skirt and jumper.
 Mary and Sylvia Peters were not allowed to wear black, white, checks or stripes, which did not transmit well in black and white.
-Later they were allowed three dresses a year and a hair allowance.
-Mary was famous for her spoonerisms, particularly with the weather forecast with its drain and rizzle and shattered scowers.
+Later they were allowed three dresses a year and a hair allowance., and could borrow jewellery from the Paris House Mary was famous for her spoonerisms, particularly with the weather forecast with its drain and rizzle and shattered scowers.

 Life in St John’s Wood